 Access the pros and cons of pet-friendly short-term rentals and learn how to get your property ready for pets

-As of recently, more and more people are opting for local and closer-to-home travel destinations.
+Recently, more and more people are opting for local and closer-to-home travel destinations.
 Thus, it’s in your interest to also market your home to domestic travelers.
-Some things you can do to make your Airbnb more appealing to local travelers include:
+Some things you can do to make your Airbnb more appealing to local travelers and Airbnb website users include:

 Get a step-by-step breakdown of how to write a vacation rental business plan